At a glance

 - Country: Turkey, a 1990s fast-food sandwich, the sauced reading of fries-in-bread

-A patso is a heap of hot french fries in a split white loaf, and the soslu version answers the obvious question that build raises: with no meat in it, what makes this taste of anything?
-The answer is the sauce, applied with intent rather than as a finishing squirt.
-Soslu means sauced, and here the dressings are a structural layer, ketchup and mayonnaise and usually a garlic or hot sauce laid through the fries so the coating reaches the middle of the sandwich and soaks lightly into the bread.
-The fries supply hot starch and crunch; the sauce supplies everything else, the tang and the richness and the seasoning that a fuller sandwich would get from its filling.
-It is cheap eating made to taste like more than the sum of a potato and a roll, and the whole trick is in what gets spooned over the chips.
+A patso is a heap of hot french fries packed into a split white loaf, and the soslu version answers the question that build raises: with no meat in it, what carries the flavor?
+The sauce does, applied with intent rather than as a finishing squirt.
+Soslu means sauced, and the dressings here work as a structural layer, ketchup and mayonnaise and usually a garlic or hot sauce laid through the fries so the coating reaches the middle of the sandwich and soaks lightly into the bread.
+The fries supply hot starch and crunch; the sauce supplies the tang, the richness, and the seasoning a fuller sandwich would get from its filling.
+It is cheap eating built to taste like more than a potato and a roll, and the work all happens in what gets spooned over the chips.

-The variations live entirely in the sauces and their proportions.
-A garlic-and-yogurt lean makes it cool and tangy; a hot-sauce lean pushes it sharp and warming; a ketchup-and-mayonnaise heavy hand keeps it sweet and rich.
-The fry cut underneath still matters, thicker batons standing up to the sauce where shoestrings surrender.
-This is one named branch off the plain patso; the other is the sausage build, patso with sosis or sucuk worked into the fries, which adds a meat the classic deliberately does without.
-Those are separate orders.
-The soslu reading stays a study in cheap, sauced starch: hot fries in soft bread, carried by what is layered over them.
+The variations all live in the sauces and their proportions.
+A garlic-and-yogurt lean runs cool and tangy; a hot-sauce lean pushes it sharp; a ketchup-and-mayonnaise heavy hand keeps it sweet and rich.
+This is one named branch off the plain patso.
+The other is the sausage build, patso with sosis or sucuk worked into the fries, which is so common that the dish is sometimes assumed to be a sausage sandwich by default, a confusion the name itself feeds.
+The soslu reading keeps to the meatless original: hot fries in soft bread, carried entirely by what is layered over them.

 Origin and history